vanheeringen-lab/genomepy/README.md

 genome_dir: /data/genomes
 ```

-The default genome directory can also be explicitly specified in both the Python API as well as on the command-line.
+The genome directory can also be explicitly specified in both the Python API as well as on the command-line.

 ## Usage